SidonTheTroll/Erstes-Jahr/Biology/5-morphology-of-flowering-plants.md

 • Venation - network of veins

-> Types of Venation:
+- Types of Venation:
-    Reticulate
+    - Reticulate
-    Parallel
+    - Parallel

 ![banana leaf and maple leaf diagram](https://i.imgur.com/h56RGNu.jpg)

 Monocot has parallel venation
 Dicot has reticulate venation

-Monocot - not woody
+Monocot - not woody <br>
 Dicot - woody

-> Woody means the stem that shows the growth of xylem and phloem, i.e., the secondary growth of the plant.
+- Woody means the stem that shows the growth of xylem and phloem, i.e., the secondary growth of the plant.

 Vascular bundle: xylem and phloem.

+Inside: xylem <br>
-Inside: xylem; outside: phloem
+Outside: phloem

 Pinnately Compound leaf: A leaf which is divided into smaller leaflets, those leaflets arranged on each side of the leaf's central stalk/rachis (axis).
 Palmately Compound leaf: A palmately compound leaf has its leaflets radiating outwards from the end of the petiole, like fingers off the palm of a hand.

 ![pinnately and palmately compound leaf](https://i.imgur.com/y8HIIWB.jpg)

->>> Phyllotaxy
+## Phyllotaxy

 Types:
     Alternate